Redesigning Bitcoin's fee market: Empirical Evaluation

-In addition to the synthetic data, we also used real data from the Bitcoin blockchain.
-The data was collected from 1000 consecutive blocks which constitute roughly one week of activity ending in October 28th 2016.
-The data obviously does not contain the maximum transaction fee (the maximum willingness to pay for the transaction) since this is not how Bitcoin operates.
-In the simulations we estimate the user's maximum willingness to pay, $v$, as a function $v=v(x)$ of the transaction size $x$.\footnote{More specifically, $x$ is the sum of all outputs of the Bitcoin transaction.} We use three alternative functions: $v(x) = \log x, v(x) = \sqrt{x}, v(x)=x$.\footnote{Note that multiplying $v(x)$ by a scalar does change the discount ratio.
-Therefore our results hold even if $v(x)$ is multiplied by some factor $\alpha > 0$.}
+The uniform distribution has no tail, the half normal distribution has a light tail (it decreases exponentially fast), and the inverse distribution has a heavy tail.

-We next present three sets of results to evaluate the actual discount ratios for these distributions.
-Recall that the discount ratio of a player measures the possible gain, in percentages, that a user can achieve by submitting a strategic bid instead of her true maximum willingness to pay, as explained in detail in Section~\ref{sec:first_approach}).
-In Eq.~\eqref{eq:delta_i}, we use $p^{multibid}$ instead of $p^{strategic}$ to take into account the most general manipulation possible. $p^{multibid}$ is defined and discussed in Section~\ref{sec:p_multibid}.
-The efficient algorithm used for computing it is described in Section~\ref{sec:algorithm_p_multibid}.
+Bitcoin blockchain data was collected from 1000 consecutive blocks, which constitute roughly one week of activity ending on October 28th, 2016.
+Figure~\ref{fig:historgram_sum_of_outputs} shows a histogram of the collected data.
+The data obviously do not contain the values, since this is not how Bitcoin operates.
+The simulations estimate the value $v$, as a function $v=v(x)$ of the transaction size $x$ ($x$ is the sum of all outputs of the Bitcoin transaction).
+We use three alternative functions: $v(x) = \log x, v(x) = \sqrt{x}, v(x)=x$.
+Note that multiplying all bids by a scalar does not change the discount ratio, which is the case when, e.g., the value is some percentage of $x$.